Understanding PH

 Acid - Base Balance

 Our body works optimally at a pH (the degree of acidity or alkalinity) of 7.35 to 7.45.
-Maintenance of the pH between these levels is necessary to keep the body's various metabolic reactions in good working order.
+Maintenance of the pH between these levels is necessary to keep the bodys various metabolic reactions in good working order.
 If the pH falls below 7.35 it can lead to acidosis, coma and death.
 If the pH rises above 7.45, the condition is called alkalosis.
 It can give rise to hyper-irritability of nerves, resulting in spasms and convulsion and even death.

 Acid Accumulation

 Proponents of the theory that acid build-up in the body causes cancer lay blame on the food we eat.
 Red meats, soda, most processed foods and fried foods are highly acidic in nature.
 Apart from the consumption of these foods, a number of energy-producing reactions in the body form acids as a by-product.
-According to this theory, this acid accumulates in the body tissues, affecting the normal pH of the body.